ioverho/ioverho.github.io/content/blog/Sampling Maximally Diverse Subsets/index.md

 However, in high-density regions it might be beneficial to use smaller distances locally than used globally, i.e. to focus on details.
 I'd assume this could be implemented by using some distances suited to non-Euclidean spaces, like the RBF kernel.

+Another approach might be to explicitly compute a density estimate, sampling points inversely proportional to their density {{< cite "shangDiversitySubsamplingCustom2023" >}}.

 {{< notice type="code" >}}

-I've put a copy of the notebook used to generate these figures in a public GitHub gist.
-Feel free to check it out here: https://gist.github.com/ioverho/2855e83edca1dd86e1860d7e0575bf17
+I've put a copy of the notebook used to generate these figures in a [public GitHub gist](https://gist.github.com/ioverho/2855e83edca1dd86e1860d7e0575bf17)

 {{< /notice >}}